2006 United States House of Representatives elections in Alabama: Predictions

+Results

 District 5

 This district, found on the northernmost edge of Alabama, had not elected a Republican to Congress since Reconstruction, despite its strong proclivity towards Republican candidates at the national level and the socially conservative views of its residents.
-Long-time incumbent Democratic Congressman Bud Cramer had an especially easy time seeking a ninth term in Congress with no opponents.
+Long-time incumbent Democratic Congressman Bud Cramer had an especially easy time seeking a ninth term in Congress, with no opponents.